cequence-io/openai-scala-client/README.md

 **III.
 Using adapters**

-Adapters for OpenAI services (chat completion, core, or full) are provided by [OpenAIServiceAdapters](./openai-core/src/main/scala/io/cequence/openaiscala/service/adapter/OpenAIServiceAdapters).
+Adapters for OpenAI services (chat completion, core, or full) are provided by [OpenAIServiceAdapters](./openai-core/src/main/scala/io/cequence/openaiscala/service/adapter/OpenAIServiceAdapters.scala).
 The adapters are used to distribute the load between multiple services, retry on transient errors, route, or provide additional functionality.
 See [examples](./openai-examples/src/main/scala/io/cequence/openaiscala/examples/adapter) for more details.

-Note that adapters can be arbitrarily combined/stacked.
+Note that the adapters can be arbitrarily combined/stacked.

 - **Round robin** load distribution